aerodromic/aerodromic/README.md

 - 📈 &nbsp; Trading Crypto, Equities and Commodities.

-- 🌱 &nbsp; Learning about Software Development Methodologies, Systems Design.
+- 🌱 &nbsp; Learning about Simulations and Statistics.

-- ✍️ &nbsp; Pursuing Web Development and photography as hobbies.
+- ✍️ &nbsp; Pursuing Web Development and Photography as hobbies.